inrhythm/java-api-test/README.md

 ## Setup
 - Clone this repo
-- [Install Maven](https://maven.apache.org/index.html) if it is not all ready installed on your local.
+- [Install Maven](https://maven.apache.org/index.html) if it is not already installed on your local machine.

 ## Application
 - Tally the number of unique user Ids in the JSON.